 |5 GRUMMAN-AMERICAN AA-1A/B TRAINER If you enjoy quick controls, the G-A Trainer offers perhaps the

 quickest handling of any airplane in our survey.
 Launched originally as the Bede BD-1 Yankee, the Trainer was progressively upgraded by American Aviation and, later, Grumman-American to improve Jim Bede’s glitches in the original design.
 The airplane featured aluminum honeycomb panels, metal-to-metal bonded construction and a tube steel spar.
 Climb wasn’t especially impressive (550 to 600 fpm), and the stall (53 knots) was a little brisk for a trainer, but the airplane paid its pilots back with a cruise of at least 110 knots on the same Lycoming O-235 used by the Tomahawk, Cessna 152, Piper Colt and other two-seaters of the era.
-Plan to spend just under $20,000 for a decent early vintage Trainer, $23,000 for a later T-Cat.
+Plan to spend between $20,000 and $25,000 for a decent early vintage Trainer.